jython/book/chapter19.rst

 cycle like that can be created.
 If we rewrote the example so that locks are acquired in the same order (Bob always allows Alice to go first), there would be no deadlocks.
-However, this ordering is not always easy to do.
+However, this ordering is not always so easy to do.
 Often, a more robust strategy is to allow for timeouts.